HaydenFaulkner/Attributes_SVO_Video_Captioning/experiments/README.md

 </pre>

 <h3><code><a href="transformer01">transformer01</a></code></h3>
 Uses a transformer encoder-decoder to calculate the SVO triplets.
-Is simpler architecture design that the original.
+Is simpler (more general) architecture design than the original.
 It learns the SVOs better (SVO loss drops quicker during training), however it may be overfitting on MSVD.

 To train MSVD:
 <pre>